 How it stacks up against the competition

 Even though Memoiji is the first of its kind for Apple, custom avatars aren’t new.
-In March, Samsung launched AR Emoji — available in the Galaxy S9 and S9 Plus — which had mixed reviews.
+Samsung has AR Emoji — available in the Galaxy range since the S9 and S9 Plus — which has gotten mixed reviews.
 Rather than customizing it from the beginning the way you do with Memoji, AR Emoji creates the foundation for you using your selfie.
 You’re then able to alter it based on skin tone, hair color, eye color, and outfit.
-We particularly felt ours looked inaccurate and didn’t allow for much customization in order to help make it look more realistic.
+We felt ours looked inaccurate and didn’t allow for much customization in order to help make it look more realistic.
 It also didn’t capture our facial expressions well — our mouth and tongue movements seemed a bit off and awkward.

-Apple’s new feature can also be compared to Bitmoji — which doesn’t mirror facial expressions but can be used to create an avatar that looks exactly like you.
-Aside from the fact that you’re able to use it across all platforms and devices (rather than being restricted to the iPhone X lineup or Samsung Galaxy S9), there are also deeper customization options.
-As part of its update in February, Bitmoji Deluxe allows users to alter anything from different hair treatments to minor details like wrinkles on the forehead, cheeks, or eyes — which resulted in us taking hours to create our Bitmoji.
+Apple’s feature can also be compared to Bitmoji — which doesn’t mirror facial expressions but can be used to create an avatar that looks exactly like you.
+Aside from the fact that you’re able to use it across all platforms and devices (rather than being restricted to the iPhone or Galaxy S lineup), there are also deeper customization options.
+Bitmoji Deluxe allows you to alter anything from different hair treatments to minor details like wrinkles on the forehead, cheeks, or eyes — which resulted in us taking hours to create our Bitmoji.

 With Memoji, we found the feature had the right amount of customization and enjoyed creating it.
 The process is not only simple, but there are enough choices to make us feel content with the way it looks (without having to overthink it) and excited to actually send it out to people.
 We also appreciate the attention to detail in not only accurately capturing our facial expressions, but the way our hair also swayed from side to side when we moved our head even slightly.